Disaster Management: A Role for the Private Sector

 Experience has shown the effects of disasters on poorer nations are long lasting and more severe than in developed countries, often depleting scarce financial resources and diverting essential funds towards post-disaster relief and reconstruction.

 Disasters also disrupt business activities on which the local population depends, affecting livelihood recovery and means to earn a living.
 This is particularly true when new skills are needed for new types of jobs.

 Part of the problem is in adequate attention to disaster risk prevention and management as an economic and business issue.
 If the frequency and impact of natural and industrial disasters continue to rise, economic and human development will be badly affected.
 Disaster management should therefore be seen also as a strategy to protect the growth potential of countries, and communities.

 Disasters and the Informal Sector

-An additional dimention to be considered for the needs of very low-income households is the role of the informal economic sector.
+An additional dimention to be considered for the risk reduction needs of very low-income households is the role of the informal economic sector.
 In developing countries, 40 to 90 percent of all economic activities happen informally; 30 to 70 percent live in informal settlements, and more than 40-60 percent of economic investments takes place using informal credit/finance.